SMosegaard/cds-lang/assignments/assignment-4/README.md

 # Assignment 4 - Emotion Analysis with Pretrained Language Models
 *By Sofie Mosegaard, 18-04-2023*

 This repository is dedicated to conducting ```computational text analysis``` using a ```pretrained sentiment analysis model```.
 The pretrained large language model 'emotion-english-distilroberta-base' will be extracted from HuggingFace and applied to a corpus of English text to assess its emotional profile and whether it changes over time.

 The model is a pretrained DistilRoBERTa-base model and is finetuned on emotion data.
 The pretrained sentiment model will predict emotion scores ranging from 0-1 for Ekman's 6 basic emotions (anger, disgust, fear, joy, sadness, and surprise) as well as a neutral class.
 You can read about the model [here](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base).

-Specifically, the project will conduct the emotion analysis on the TV series "Games of Thrones" by doing the following steps:
+Specifically, the project will conduct the emotion analysis on the TV series 'Games of Thrones' by performing the following steps:
 - Loads the pre-trained text classification model from HuggingFace
 - Applies the classifier to all sentences in the dataset and returns the emotion label with the greatest emotion score
 - Saves the dataframe with predicted emotions as .csv in the ```out``` folder